64kramsystem/personal_notes/rust.md

 //
 result.ok();

-// take(): extract a value and replace with None:
+// take(): extract a value and replace with None.
+// This is useful when we want to move out an instance that doesn't implement Copy.
 //
 let mut x = Some(2);
 let y = x.take();